capactio/capact/docs/proposal/20210112-db-populator.md

 RETURN *;
 ```

+##### Summary

-1. Pros
+Pros
   - Should be good enough for 10M records.

-2. Cons
+Cons
-    - Requires converting yaml to CSV.
+  - Requires converting YAML to CSV.

 #### Cypher - CREATE/MERGE
-1. Create everything converting manifests to CYPHER queries
+Create everything converting manifests to CYPHER queries
     ```
     CREATE p = (GroupInterfaceMetadata {name: "jira", path: "cap.interface.productivity.jira", prefix: "cap.interface.productivity.jira"})-[:DESCRIBED_BY]->(:GroupInterface)<-[:SIGNED_WITH]-(:Signature {och: "eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9"}) Return p
     ```

+##### Summary
-2. Pros
+Pros
-    - We control every aspect of the process
+  - We control every aspect of the proces.

-3. Cons
+Cons
   - Queries will be generated from Go code.
 It will be harder to debug and maintain.

 #### GraphQL Mutations

+Instead of writing Cypher directly we could use generated mutation in Neo4j-graphql-js.
+Another option would be to create custom mutations and write Cypher queries there.

+##### Summary
-1. Pros
+Pros
-    - One GrapQL API for everything
+  - One GrapQL API for everything.
-    - One schema
+  - One schema.

-2. Cons
+Cons
   - Slower than JSON/CSV approach.
   - Requires restricting public OCH mutations.

 # Consequences

-- Additional integration with Object Store is required.
+None